 Analysis and Test Results

 To determine which Macbook Pro case is the best, we ran an in-depth, side-by-side analysis for the key metrics listed below.

 Ease of Installation and Removal

-To attach a numeric valuation to each Macbook case for this metric we used our team of Macbook toting writers, editors, and research analysts to judge how difficult it was to install each model.
+To attach a numeric valuation to each Macbook case for this metric, we used our team of Macbook toting research analysts, writers, and editors to judge the level of difficultly it was to install each model.

-When it came time to remove the covers, the inconsistency between models in regard to ease of use became much greater.
+When it came time to remove the covers, the inconsistency between models concerning ease of use became much more apparent.
 Some models nearly fell off the MacBook with a tiny bit of force, while others require a serious amount of prying and pulling to remove the covers.
 A few of the models had us concerned that we might damage the laptop in the process of taking them off.

 Additional Size and Weight